All I Want for Christmas

 If folding up a crisp $100 bill in a Christmas card seems a bit too “I don’t know you well enough to spend even a second trying to figure out what you like” for you, a Tinggly Experience Box might be the trick.
 It’s the same as giving your traveling friend money, but it’s just travel-themed enough that they’ll feel like you really get them.

-Incidentally, my father has already forewarned me that I’m getting a Tinggly experience box this Christmas.
+Incidentally, last year my father forewarned me that I was getting a Tinggly experience box for Christmas.
 He’s also told me how much he spent.
 He’s fun like that.

 Your Tinggly Experience comes in a cute box and boasts a pretty massive list of experiences all over the world.
 This gives the traveler in your life the freedom to choose the adventure they’ll enjoy most, so you don’t have to!